 There is, however, currently not any way of telling a parser/decoder that the purpose of the ‘altr’ group is for progressive refinement.
 We need some way, like a brand, for the encoder to signal that this is the intended use of the ‘altr’ group.

 While this proposal provides a sufficient description for “simple” image items, it is not always sufficient for derived items like grid or overlay items.
 Indeed, progressive decoding for a grid (or overlay) derived image item may be realized by providing alternative image items for each input image of a grid (or overlay) derived image item.

+At MPEG 135, contribution m57385 proposed examples and use cases for progressive rendering for derived image items based on the results of MPEG#134 (‘prgr’ group and ‘prdi’ or ‘prli’ image properties) to specify an ordering of image data.
+Discussions during the meeting led to the discussion of possible alternatives to ‘prdi’ or ‘prli’ that have been put under consideration.

 Discussions at MPEG#133